WHAT TO SEE IN KANDY? WHERE ARE THE BEST PLACES TO STAY IN KANDY? IS KANDY WORTH VISITING?

 4. Explore Kandy Market and wander through the city

-If you want to fully immerse yourself in the local culture, go in the Kandy Market.
+If you want to fully immerse yourself in the local culture, go to the Kandy Market.
 The market is inside a building hosting shops of spices, fruits and vegetables, bags, and local souvenirs.

 Wandering through the market is a great way to learn more about the way of life of locals and to taste lots of good things.

-Take your time to here and enjoy this bustling place in Kandy.
+Take your time here and enjoy this bustling place in Kandy.

-Outside the main market there also many merchants selling clothes and all kinds of accessories.
-It is one of the busiest area in Kandy.
+Outside the main market there are also many merchants selling clothes and all kinds of accessories.
+It is one of the busiest areas in Kandy.